Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 Yes, tooling.
 I'm a big fan of Notion.
 I keep a massive list with article ideas.
 Sure, some might never actually be written, but it sometimes inspires me to write something related to the idea.

-When you use tooling to help you note down ideas, you might even get sparked with other ideas, and don't hold on to write them as they come!
+When you use tooling to help you note down ideas, you might even get sparked with other ideas, and don't hold on to writing them as they come!

 But tooling is bigger than that: